 What file formats are used for 3D scan data?

+When dealing with large datasets, understanding the various point cloud file formats is essential.
 Common file formats for 3D scan data, specifically point clouds, include RCP/RCS (Autodesk), LAS/LAZ (a standard for LiDAR data), E57 (a vendor-neutral format), PTS, and PTX.

 What is the difference between LiDAR and 3D laser scanning?